readmees/erudite2020/README.md

 # Polynomial fitting and random forrest on Autonomous Greenhouses 1st Edition data
 ![](https://imgur.com/3vLMjnG.gif)
 ## About us
-Erudite is a group of 5 motivated Artificial Intelligence second year bachelor students.
+Erudite is a group of five motivated Artificial Intelligence second year bachelor students.
 We are Riemer Dijkstra, Otto Márton, Dionne Gantzert, Johannes Roelink and Mees Meester.
 For the 'Tweedejaarsproject' our group has been assigned to a company, Sigrow.
 They came up with a challenge for us to solve in four weeks.

 ## Introduction
 *This introduction can be found in erudite2020/Final Report and Recommendation/Final Report.pdf*